 Tangible assets are recognised as assets in the balance sheet if it is probable that Kommuninvest will derive future economic benefit and the cost of the assets can be measured reliably.

 Tangible assets are carried at cost less accumulated depreciation.
-The recognised value of a tangible fixed asset is derecognised from the balance sheet on scrapping or sale, or when no future economic benefits are expected from its use or the scrapping/sale of the asset.
+The carrying amount for a tangible fixed asset is derecognised from the balance sheet on scrapping or sale, or when no future economic benefits are expected from the use, scrapping or sale of the asset.
 The gain or loss that may arise from the sale or scrapping of an asset constitutes the difference between the sale price and the asset's recognised value less direct sales expenses.
-Gains/losses are recognised as other operating income/expenses.
+Gain/loss is recognised as other operating income/expense.